-Department GEOGRAPHY
+GEOGRAPHY

 Course Geography

-Level Higher

 Entry Requirement S4 → S5 National 5 in Geography or another Social Subject and English, with teacher recommendation.
 Pupils should be achieving A-C in National 5 for recommendation as well as having a developed portfolio of map skills.
 Entry Requirement S5 → S6 National 5 Geography or Higher A or B in another Social Subject and National 5 English with teacher recommendation

-Progression Route A or B pass at Higher may allow progress to Advanced Higher Careers: Geography complements both the social and natural sciences and offers career paths in research, mapping and GIS, climatology, urban planning, community development and environmental management, as well as tourism, civil engineering, quantity surveying and business.
+Progression Route Careers: Geography complements both the social and natural sciences and offers career paths in research, mapping and GIS, climatology, urban planning, community development and environmental management, as well as tourism, civil engineering, quantity surveying and business.
 In higher education the qualification is valued as an entry qualification to Arts, Social Science and Science faculties in many universities.
+Geography students are consistently ranked as being some of the most faculties in many universities.
 Geography students are consistently ranked as being some of the most employable graduates.
-Unit 1: Physical Environments